LARA-Gen: Enabling Continuous Emotion Control for Music Generation Models via Latent Affective Representation Alignment

 \section{Conclusion}

-In this work, we present \textbf{LARA-Gen}, a novel framework that enables continuous and fine-grained emotional control in music generation models.
-Our core method, which we term \textbf{L}atent \textbf{A}ffective \textbf{R}epresentation \textbf{A}lignment (LARA), innovatively aligns the internal hidden states of an autoregressive backbone with rich features from an external audio understanding model via a lightweight proxy network.
-By providing direct and dense supervision in the latent space, LARA-Gen effectively overcomes the limitations of conventional cross-entropy training for controllable generation.
-Fine-tuned on a MusicGen backbone and evaluated on our newly proposed benchmark, LARA-Gen significantly outperforms strong baselines in both emotion control accuracy ($R^2$, $\rho$) and generation quality (FAD).
-Furthermore, by contributing a robust Emotion Predictor and a curated benchmark, our work provides, to our knowledge, the first standardized and objective metric for evaluating emotional controllability in music generation, paving the way for future research in this domain.
+In this work, we presented \textbf{LARA-Gen}, a novel framework enabling continuous and fine-grained emotional control in music generation models.
+To overcome the semantic ambiguity of text prompts and the inefficiency of conventional cross-entropy training, we proposed a continuous valence-arousal conditioning mechanism and \textbf{L}atent \textbf{A}ffective \textbf{R}epresentation \textbf{A}lignment (LARA).
+LARA provides explicit, dense supervision in the latent space by innovatively aligning the generative backbone's hidden states with rich acoustic features from an external audio understanding model.
+Furthermore, we established a reproducible evaluation benchmark featuring a curated out-of-domain test set and a robust Emotion Predictor.
+Experimental results demonstrate that LARA-Gen significantly outperforms text-prompting baselines in both emotion control accuracy and generation qualityß.
+By enabling precise numerical control and providing a standardized objective metric for evaluating emotional controllability in music generation, this work paves the way for future research in controllable affective music generation.